Row Level Security in Serverless PostgreSQL for HIPAA Compliance

 Shared Policies Using Many-to-Many Relationships

 Row Level Security in PostgreSQL is powerful enough to handle even complex relationships like many-to-many mappings between clinicians and patients.
 By leveraging join tables and smart policies, you can ensure HIPAA compliance while maintaining a scalable and secure database structure.
-We'll have 3 tables; patients
+We'll have 3 tables; patients, clinicians, and clinicians_patients.

 1. Create Policies for Clinicians